plow-technologies/inferno/README.md

 ### Install Nix v2.8 or greater

 If you don't have Nix installed, follow the directions [here](https://nixos.org/download.html).
-This repository uses flakes, an up-and-coming Nix feature, and we recommend installing v2.8 or greater for the best compatibility.
+This repository uses flakes, a new Nix feature, and we recommend installing v2.8 or greater for the best compatibility.

 ### Enable required flakes settings